erssbora/jhelper-tutorials/spring-framework/spring-configuration/README.md

 ### Build the Project
-Build this project by executing the maven command `mvn clean install` from the Command prompt or Terminal.
+Build this module by executing the maven command `mvn clean install` from the Command prompt or Terminal.

 ### Relevant tutorials
 ***TODO ***